mbkoltai/ExaStoLog/doc/README.md

 ### 3. Calculation of stationary solution

-Topological sorting of the STG is a parameter-independent step that we need to perform only once for a model (except if we set transition rates to 0, or change the initial condition), so we do it before the calculation of the solution:
+Topological sorting of the STG, as well as the identification of cycles and subgraphs are parameter-independent steps that we need to perform only once for a model (except if we set transition rates to 0, or change the initial condition), so we do it before the calculation of the solution:
 ```MATLAB
 stg_sorting_cell=fcn_scc_subgraphs(A_sparse,x0);
 ```

-This function outputs its progress and shows how many cycles the STG contains, in the case of the EMT model the calculation is 9 seconds (on a CENTOS computer with 8 cores (Intel(R) Xeon(R) CPU X5472 \@ 3.00GHz) and we get the message:
+The function outputs its progress and shows how many cycles the STG contains, in the case of the EMT model the calculation is 9 seconds (on a CENTOS computer with 8 cores (Intel(R) Xeon(R) CPU X5472 \@ 3.00GHz) and we get the message:
 *cycles of length:1   64  208  224  256 (256640      16       8       8       4 times)*

 This is informative because the existence of cycles is the main limiting factor in the staionary solutions's calculation, and cycles larger than 1000 vertices might make the calculation unfeasible.

-With the transition matrix, table of transition rates and the initial condition defined we can now calculate the stationary solution of the model, that takes around 2-3 seconds for the EMT model:
+With the transition matrix, the table of transition rates and the initial condition defined, we can now calculate the stationary solution of the model, that takes around 2-3 seconds for the EMT model:

 ```MATLAB
 tic;